2014 Ohio State Buckeyes football team: Minnesota

 In their final road conference game of the 2014 season, Ohio State defeated the Minnesota Golden Gophers 31–24 in Minneapolis.
 Both teams failed to convert first downs on their opening drives, with both defenses forcing three and outs.
 Ohio State scored their first points of the day on their second offensive drive, with an 86-yard run from quarterback J. T. Barrett, giving Ohio State a 7–0 lead.
 The Buckeyes scored again on their ensuing possession, with a 57-yard pass from Barrett to Jalin Marshall.
 Holding a 14–0 lead at the end of the first quarter, the Buckeye defense did not allow a first down conversion by the Golden Gophers during the quarter.

-Minnesota opened the second quarter with a David Cobb touchdown run, off of a J. T. Barrett interception, which closed the score to a one-possession game.
-A fumble by Jalin Marshall deep in Minnesota territory, gave the ball again to the Golden Gophers' off of a turnover.
+Minnesota opened the second quarter with a David Cobb touchdown run, off a J. T. Barrett interception, which closed the score to a one-possession game.
+A fumble by Jalin Marshall deep in Minnesota territory, gave the ball again to the Golden Gophers' off a turnover.
 Minnesota took advantage of the turnover, putting together an 11 play, 80-yard drive that ended with a 30-yard touchdown run by Cobb, tying the game a 14.
 On the Buckeyes' ensuing possession, they drove 57 yards and ended the first half with a 22-yard field goal by Sean Nuernberger, giving Ohio State a 17–14 lead at halftime.
 Minnesota opened the second half with a missed field goal on their first drive.
 Ohio State drove 65 yards on their first possession of the third quarter and scored on a 30-yard touchdown pass from J. T. Barrett to Michael Thomas, extending the Buckeyes' lead to 24–14.
 The Buckeye defense forced an interception on the ensuing Golden Gopher drive, which was returned for 28 yards by Doran Grant, though the Ohio State offense failed to take advantage and score.

 Ohio State scored on a touchdown pass to Evan Spencer on their first drive of the fourth quarter.
 Minnesota scored their first points of the half on their next offensive drive, with David Cobb scoring his third touchdown of the game, making the score 31–21 Ohio State.
 A 34-yard field goal by Ryan Santoso late in the game closed the score to a one-possession game, though the Golden Gophers were unable to stop the clock, which gave the Buckeyes the 31–24 victory.
 Quarterback J. T. Barrett was recognized after the game as the Big Ten Freshman of the Week for his achievements.
 With the win, Ohio State improved their overall record against Minnesota to 44–7.